Shamanovski/telegram-bot/README.md

 # telegram-bot
-SaaS telegram bot developed for an ads marketplace
+SaaS telegram bot developed for an ads marketplace.
+The bot is still being developed